 We continue to honor the men and women who have served our country by assisting veterans, reservists and guardsmen - and their families - in understanding and obtaining their military educational benefits, and by providing a supportive environment in which they can excel in their academic endeavors.

-Full Tuition Paid for Veterans Through the New GI Bill
+Full Tuition Paid for Veterans Through the Post-9/11 GI Bill®

 For those eligible, funding from the Veterans Administration, Seton Hill University, and other sources of grants and scholarships will cover up to the cost of tuition and fees based upon their eligibility.
 Federal grants and loans and state grants will be awarded based on VA, federal and state regulations.